 Location: Oklahoma City, Oklahoma

-The Cultural Center and Museum is a building of the earth integrated into the large rising spiral mound at the heart of the site.
-A large prismatic glass Hall of The People is the meeting place for the many tribes making up Oklahoma’s rich Native American heritage and the starting place for the visitor to begin his or her journey through the rich story of Native American culture and history.
+The 125,000 square foot First Americans Museum is a building of the earth integrated into the large rising spiral mound at the heart of the site.
+A tall prismatic glass “Hall of The People” is the meeting place for the many tribes making up Oklahoma’s rich Native American heritage and the starting place for the visitor to begin the journey through the multi-layered story of Native American culture and history.